travis-ci/docs-travis-ci-com/user/languages/smalltalk.md

 ## Configuration options

-Next to the default image it is also possible to test projects against other versions of Squeak/Smalltalk or Pharo (an exhaustive list of supported images can be found at [smalltalkCI's GitHub repository](https://github.com/hpi-swa/smalltalkCI#images)).
-Also you can test multiple baselines at once.
+As well as using the default image you can also test projects against other versions of Squeak/Smalltalk or Pharo (a full list of supported images can be found at [smalltalkCI's GitHub repository](https://github.com/hpi-swa/smalltalkCI#images)).
-To do so, set the `smalltalk`and `baseline` key in `.travis.yml`.
-For example, to test against both `Squeak-5.0` and `Squeak-trunk` for each baseline:
+Furthermore you can use multiple baselines at once.

 ```yaml
 language: smalltalk